h4ck3rm1k3/db-docs/index.md

 }
 ```

-The `Id` and `Title` properties begin with an uppercase letter, so they are
+The `ID` and `Title` properties begin with an uppercase letter, so they are
 exported properties.
 Exported properties of a struct are mapped to table
 columns according to their name (letter case and underscores won't matter),
 while the `private` property is unexported and will be ignored by